beauramquist/web-dev-hw/Assignment_11/README.md

 Padding gives space on both sides of the text to make it more legible, margin is amount of space from the ends of the page, and borders are the outsides of an area.
-![Blue Green Yellow Orange Red] (https://www.guggenheim.org/artwork/2070) My work cycle for this assignment was an absolute disaster.
-I felt as though there wasn't enough instruction, and I had to literally just try random things to see if they would work.
-This was the hardest assignment so far and it took forever.
-I have no idea what I did wrong, but the art is not displaying how I had it before.
-I really struggled doing this assignment.
+![Blue Green Yellow Orange Red] (https://www.guggenheim.org/artwork/2070) My work cycle for this assignment was very rough.
+I had to do a lot of trial and error to see if I was going the right direction.
+Luckily, it was just a small mistake with a bracket (of course), but besides that everything else was pretty smooth.
+I'm becoming more comfortable with positioning, which was my biggest weakness before this assignment.